TLESORT/Automatic_Awesome_Bibliography/README.md

 ## Modify the script

 The script is only searching for keywords in bibtex attributs' entries.
 Then, to modify you can modify the keywords, the attributs to evaluate or the bibtex.
-We use also simple functions to plot categories titles.
+We use simple functions to plot categories titles.
 The code should be easy to modify.

 ## Examples of mardown files created in the topic of continual learning